 Experimentation and Personalization

-In Optimizely X, experiences are organized by three concepts: campaigns, experiments, and variations.
+In Optimizely, experiences are organized by three concepts: campaigns, experiments, and variations.

 Campaigns are the top level of organization.
 Your snippet can include multiple campaigns, which activate simultaneously.